tadejgasparovic/helix/README.md

 - _Genomes_ are loaded on request or automatically; Helix can be configured to watch a specific location on your file system (or your entire file system) and automatically attempt to load any new _Genomes_ found in that location
 - This approach makes deploying new _Genomes_ as easy as storing the _Genome_ jar file on the target machine

+# Conclusion
+This is just a fun side project for me so I can't promise regular updates, but I'll do my best to keep it up to date.

+**Please boost my ego by starring this project.
+Thanks :)**

-# CAUTION: I'm not responsible for any misuse of Helix.
+## CAUTION: I'm not responsible for any misuse of Helix.
 Helix is intended to be used for educational or pentesting purposes only.